hynek/structlog/docs/getting-started.md

 $ pip install structlog
 ```

-If you want pretty exceptions in development (you know you do!), additionally install either [*rich*] or [*better-exceptions*].
+If you want pretty exceptions in development (you know you do!), additionally install either [*Rich*] or [*better-exceptions*].
-Try both to find out which one you like better -- the screenshot in the README and docs homepage is rendered by *rich*.
+Try both to find out which one you like better -- the screenshot in the README and docs homepage is rendered by *Rich*.

 On Windows, you also have to install [*colorama*] if you want colorful output beside exceptions.